 Everyone makes errors."

-Gianni Infantino, FIFA president, gave stern message to the ESL's heavyweight clubs.
+Gianni Infantino, FIFA president, gave a stern message to the ESL's heavyweight clubs.

 It is our responsibility to defend the European sports model, but if any want to go their own way, they must deal with the implications of their decisions," Infantino said at the UEFA congress in Switzerland.